With the correct address, we can tell you the zoning on the property.

 There are medical personnel on duty at the fire station that are glad to help you with a blood pressure check or any other EMS issue that you might have.

-No. The Town has an ordinance against residential open burning.
+No. The Town has ordinance 1431 against residential open burning.
 The state also has an ordinance against residential open burning in Lake County.
 This is an "air quality" issue, rather than a fire protection issue, however the fire department will become involved if a complaint is made.
-Click here for more information.

 Yes, tours of the station are available.
 Please call the non-emergency number (219) 365-6034 or email firstname.lastname@example.org for details or to schedule a visit.